Randstad Holding nv and/or any of its subsidiaries.

 The Randstad Group takes reporting of allegations in bad faith very seriously.
 Any report made in bad faith by an employee will be considered a serious breach of the Business Principles.
 The Randstad Group may take further action, if appropriate, against any Complainant who knowingly makes a false accusation or acts with malicious intent.
 Further action as such may include disciplinary action, which could result in termination of employment.

-Rights and Duties of The Complainant
+Protection, Rights and Duties of The Complainant

 The identity of all Complainants will be protected to the greatest extent practicable and no retaliation against good faith Complainants will be tolerated.
 Specifically, the Randstad Group will not discharge, demote, suspend, threaten, harass or in any manner discriminate against any employee based on any good faith and lawful actions with respect to reporting misconduct that the employee reasonably believes to be true or which are otherwise protected by applicable law.
 Any perceived retaliation should be promptly reported to the Central Integrity Officer.